jonnor/embeddedml/presentations/euroscipy2023/tutorial/notes.md

 ### Project

 Basic classification project?
 Then time-series?
 Or jump straight to time-series.
-Just tread non-time series as simplified case.
+Just treat non-time series as simplified case.

 Accelerometer data is medium data-rate, easy to work with.
 Can do fun physical things with it.